Qhojoblinks-7/dinedash/README.md

 7. Access the admin interface at `http://localhost:8000/admin/`

 ## Next Steps
-- Implement views and URL patterns for the apps.
-- Create templates for user interfaces.
+- Create frontend user interfaces using React JSX with Tailwind CSS.
 - Add authentication and authorization logic.
-- Develop APIs if needed (e.g., for mobile app integration).
 - Add tests for models and views.

 This README will be updated as development progresses.